What Does an Average ASO Expert’s Routine Look Like?

-In addition, there are other, less formal ways to implement a test of your ideas, such as using Facebook or another ad platform to test creative or copy, or surveying your users to ask them about a change you’re considering making.
+In addition, there are other, less formal ways to implement a test of your ideas, such as using Facebook or another ad platform, to test app creative or copy, or surveying your users to ask them about a change you’re considering making.

-After your implementation is made comes possibly the most important, yet oftentimes the most tedious part of the ASO’s routine: reporting **and analysis. **Reporting produces data, which is the raw input, and analysis spins data into insights.
-These days, data is the best way to make decisions, vs the hunch-driven decision making of the older, Mad Men-esque era in marketing.
-This is because data is objective, and less prone to biases or other factors that can skew the analysis and thus the resulting decision.
+After your implementation is made comes possibly the most important, yet oftentimes the most tedious part of the ASO’s routine is reporting and analysis.
+Reporting produces data – which is the raw input – and analysis spins data into insights.
+These days, data is the best way to make decisions.
+This is because data is objective and less prone to biases or other factors that can skew the analysis and thus the resulting decision.